elmasy-com/columbus-server/README.md

 - [ ] Actively collect subdomains of the most used domains with external tools.
 - [ ] UI
-    - The current CORS settings allow embed into every site!
+    - The current CORS settings allow to embed into every site!